K4mlna/AnimeFinder/README.md

 #### Font Awesome

-Now, this skin must be enriched with some original visuals such as beautiful icons, and Font Awesome is really great at this job because it delivers almost endless possibilities for our icons, even more if you own the pro version. (but for this project this is not my case)
+Now, this skin must be enriched with some original visuals such as beautiful icons, and Font Awesome is really great at this job because it delivers almost endless possibilities for our icons, even more if you own the pro version. (but for this project this is not our case)

 #### Javascript